DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2019-07-10-solucao-omni.md

 When the payment does not return, it must be undone.

-To request the depletion you must inform the MerchantOrderId sent in the payment.
+To request the depletion it must be informed the MerchantOrderId sent in the payment.

 | SandBox                                             | Production                                      |
 |:---------------------------------------------------:|:---------------------------------------------:|